algoafrofutures/algoafrofutures.github.io/content/faq/index.md

 We ask that each participant be able to attend the workshops and the final performance in person.

 ## Where does it take place?
 The mentoring programm will take place at [Vivid Projects](https://vividprojects.org.uk) in Birmingham.
-Please note that Vivid Projects moved location in 2024 and are now located on Allison Street in Digbeth.
+Please note that Vivid Projects moved location in 2024 and is now located at The Warehouse in Digbeth – the Birmingham Friends of the Earth's environmental community building.
+The sessions will take place in a ground floor room and there is level access into the building.

+The Warehouse is located a short walk from Moor St Station and the Bull Ring and in close proximity to Digbeth's independent art spaces.
+There are several car parks very close by, and plenty of public transport options.

 ## What will I need to take part?
 You will need a laptop running either Windows (version 10 or later), MacOS (Catalina or above) or Linux.